Skip to content

 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>

-INFOPLIST_KEY_NSMotionUsageDescription = "This app uses your motion information to …"
+INFOPLIST_KEY_NSMotionUsageDescription = "This app uses motion sensors to …"

 import SwiftUI